pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Investors use vanity metrics to make investments in your project, but using them for concrete business decision making is dangerous.
 * Issue: Investors often use your original vanity metrics when determining how well your project is doing

-Beth Comstock interviewed by Eric Reis
+Beth Comstock interviewed by Eric Ries
 ======================================

 * Beth is the Chief Marketing Officer of General Electric (GE). https://en.wikipedia.org/wiki/Beth_Comstock